Balsamic Vinaigrette Recipe

 And you can easily make larger batches of this balsamic vinaigrette dressing, and keep it in the refrigerator for several weeks.

-What Ingredients You Need to Make the Best Balsamic Vinaigrette
+What Ingredients You Need to Make the Best Vinaigrette Dressing

-With just a handful of ingredients you can make a vinaigrette that rivals any store-bought brand in both taste and cost.
+With just a handful of ingredients, you can make a balsamic dressing that rivals any store-bought brand in both taste and cost.

 Here’s all that you need:

-- Extra virgin olive oil – My personal favorite for making vinaigrettes, but you can substitute with avocado or any other light flavored oil you prefer.
+- Extra virgin olive oil – My personal favorite for making vinaigrettes, but you can substitute it with avocado or any other light-flavored oil you prefer.

 - Honey – You’ll need less honey in this recipe if you use an older vinegar and/or if you prefer a more savory and less sweet dressing.